tiggerbob/PWSH-Comp.-Club-Problems-24-25/At the Alien Drive In/readme.md

 ## Sample Case Explaination

-As the order total for the day was only 8 Piddles (1.5 + 5 + 1.5) and a piddle is 8 Earth Dollars, 8 * 8 = 64.
+As the order total for the day was only 8 Piddles (1.5 + 5 + 1.5) and a Piddle is 8 Earth Dollars, 8 * 8 = 64.